liamhays/hpex/README.md

 - **Baud rate:** this has the four options available on an HP 48, as well as 15360 and 115200 for compatibility with the HP 49 and 50.
 - **Parity:** serial port parity, used by both XModem and Kermit.
 - **Kermit file mode:** either Auto, Binary, or ASCII.
-I leave this in Auto and adjust the calculator to how I want files transferred, as Kermit seems very smart about figuring it out.
+I recommend leaving this in Auto and adjusting the calculator to either binary or ASCII.
 - **Kermit checksum mode:** 1, 2, or 3.
 - **Disable pty search, look only for ttyUSB ports:** checking this box will prevent HPex from trying to load any ports from